TaylorJonesTRT/100DaysOfCode/README.md

 Day 33: Started work on a web scraper and a simple login system (this is different from the last one and actually works).

 Day 34: Finished the main functionality of the login system, started to work on getting the loops to work properly and setup password hashing.

+Day 35: Completed the login system with password hashing and looping.
+Started ground work on a new project for a reddit bot and began following along with a django and flask tutorial.